MagdaFronczyk/magdalena-fronczyk-cv/readme.md

 # Project Name

-> This is a simple Resume which helped me brush up my knowledge of HTML and CSS basics.
+> This is a simple Resume which helped me brush my basis of HTML and CSS up.

 ## Table of contents